CIRSS/cpr/notes/2019-12-03 inspect reprozip schema.md

 	.
 	.
 	```
+- Moreover, the `config.yml` file (above) notes that `/lib64/ld-linux-x86-64.so.2` is a symbolic link to `/lib/x86_64-linux-gnu/ld-2.27.so`, whereas in the database only the target of that link is recorded (`/lib/x86_64-linux-gnu/ld-2.27.so`).

-- Thus, it appears that ReproZip does see this information at run-time, but does not record the targets of symbolic links in the SQLite database file.
+- Thus, it appears that ReproZip does see this information at run-time, but does not consistently record the targets of symbolic links in the SQLite database file.